 Here’s how to convert scanned PDF documents with Able2Extract Professional:

 In Able2Extract Professional, click on the Open icon on the main toolbar and open the scanned PDF that you want to convert.

 *Note Able2Extract Professional automatically detects and performs OCR on scanned PDF documents.

-Convert your scanned PDF to Excel, Word or other popular formats by clicking on the corresponding icon on the main toolbar.
+Convert your scanned PDF to any of the supported formats (Word, Excel, AutoCAD, etc.) by clicking on the corresponding icon on the main toolbar.